ganrad/aks-aspnet-sqldb-rest/README.md

     #
     ```

-6. Install K8s CLI, Helm CLI and .NET Core SDK on this VM.
+6. Install Kubernetes CLI, Helm CLI and .NET Core SDK on this VM.
     ```
     # Make sure you are in the home directory
     $ cd